By Bob Jensen

 If walleyes or smallmouth are your quarry, you can’t beat a big redtail chub on a live bait rig.
 Redtails are expensive, but they’re also pretty tough.
 You can keep a couple dozen all day if you have them in a good aerated bait container or in your livewell.

 If you’re looking specifically for walleyes, a redtail on a Fire-Ball Jig is tough to beat.
-However, last fall we got on a walleye bite on Lake Winnibigoshish in north central Minnesota where crankbaits in the largest sizes where what really put the larger-than-average walleyes in the net.
+However, last fall we got on a walleye bite on Lake Winnibigoshish in north-central Minnesota where crankbaits in the largest sizes were what really put the larger-than-average walleyes in the net.

 If you’re after largemouth, and if you can fish a spinnerbait in the range where the bass are calling home, use a spinnerbait with a big blade, and add a plastic trailer to bulk it up even more.
 Select a trailer color that contrasts in color with the spinnerbait skirt.

-If the bass are deeper or want a slower moving bait, employ a Jungle Jig with a big trailer, maybe an Impulse five inch Jerk Minnow.
+If the bass are deeper or want a slower-moving bait, employ a Jungle Jig with a big trailer.
 Again, use a trailer that contrasts in color with the jig skirt.
 Pumpkin Craw and black/blue are good jig colors almost everywhere, but there are local favorites in most places also.